Veraison & the Clones at Hallberg Ranch

 We have 11 different clones of Pinot Noir planted on our vineyards—here’s a deeper look at just a few of them!

 This is our Elite clone, a “suitcase clone” from La Romanée, an Grand Cru vineyard in Burgundy known for producing the best wine in the world (present company excluded).
 We’re grateful to have a piece of it in our vineyard!

 The Elite produces small berries in loose clusters.
 We prize it for notes of tropical flowers and exotic fruits such as olallieberry and pomegranate, as well as a luscious, syrupy mouthfeel.
-This block becomes our Hallberg Ranch Elite, a singular expression of this unique selection.
+This block becomes our Hallberg Ranch Elite wine, a singular expression of this unique selection.

 This is clone 828.
 As you can see on the vineyard map, we have quite a bit of this clone scattered throughout the vineyard; the slight variations of terroir in each block make them all subtly different.